irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 ```

 Loans under the Paycheck Protection Program had a maximum value of $10
-million, but we can see that some of business at some of these addresses
-received more than that.
+million, but some of business at some of these addresses received more than that.

     #> # A tibble: 3,393 x 3
     #>    group num_loans mil_loan